 With legislature in the works once again, and with lots of heat coming from the "Stand your ground laws" which went many states have adopted and already some lawyers have abused, this all comes at the wrong time.

-Florida now has a "Stand your ground commission looking at the law".
+Florida now has a "Stand Your Ground Commission looking at the law".
 It is composed of community leaders, law officials and legal authorities.
-It has one, call it a representative of the NRA on board.
+It has only one, call it a representative of the NRA on board.

 THE NEW CARRY PASSED IN CONGRESS…NOW THERE IS THE SENATE